Gelman Family Law Lawyers

 Book Consult

-Cohabitation Agreement Lawyers Toronto
+Toronto Cohabitation Agreement Lawyers

 Book Consult1-844-736-0200

-In Ontario, the law permits unmarried persons who are cohabiting to enter into contracts that specifically provide for what rights and obligations they will have as a result of their relationship.
-Unmarried couples may choose to enter into a cohabitation agreement for the protection of both parties.
-A cohabitation agreement can help prevent litigation and extra costs in the event of the breakdown of the relationship.
+In Ontario, the law permits unmarried persons who live together to enter into contracts that specifically outline their rights and obligations in their relationship.
+These are known as cohabitation agreements.
+Unmarried couples often choose to enter into a cohabitation agreement when they share a living space for the protection of both parties.

 What are the Benefits of a Cohabitation Agreement?

-This is significant since couples who live together, but are not married, are not included in the section of Ontario’s Family Law Act which states that property accumulated during the marriage must be equalized.
-In some circumstances, an equalization claim can be pursued by unmarried parties through the common law trust doctrines and through claims focusing on unjust enrichment.
-Common law partners may be entitled to spousal support and child support in the case of the dissolution of the relationship.
-However, a cohabitation agreement is one of the best ways for an unmarried couple to ensure in advance the fair division of property in the event of separation.
+In some circumstances, an equalization claim can be pursued by unmarried parties through common law trust doctrines or claims focusing on unjust enrichment.
+Common law partners may also be entitled to spousal support and child support in the case of the dissolution of the relationship.
+However, a cohabitation agreement is one of the best ways for an unmarried couple to define in advance how property, support obligations, and other financial matters will be handled if the relationship ends.

 Characteristics of a Cohabitation Agreement Characteristics of a Marriage Contract